tmtsoftware/osw-examples/lscs-example/README.md

 ## Subprojectsm1

 * docs - contains the sources for the paradox documentation
+* lscsCommands - contains source for creating LSCS Setups and segment commands
-* lscs-comps - contains the sources for the HCD and assembly
+* lscsComps - contains the sources for the HCD and assembly
-* lscs-compsdeploy - for starting/deploying HCDs and assemblies
+* lscsDeploy - for starting/deploying HCDs and assemblies
 * m1cs-lscs-sim - A C socket server that simulates an external socket API (see the README.md for how to build) (The Scala SocketServerStream class used in the tests here uses the same protocol as the C server)